vimeh/gridcore/PROGRESS.md

 - 12:15: Added VimBehavior support for V, gC, and Ctrl+v commands
 - 12:30: Implemented UIStateMachine transitions for visual modes
 - 12:45: Added comprehensive unit tests for all new functionality
-- 13:00: Phase 1 complete!
-Starting Phase 2 - SelectionManager implementation
+- 13:00: **Phase 1 complete!** Starting Phase 2 - SelectionManager implementation
 - 13:30: Created DefaultSelectionManager with all selection algorithms
 - 14:00: Integrated SelectionManager with SpreadsheetController
 - 14:15: Added visual mode handlers and selection extension logic
-- 14:30: Phase 2 complete!
-SelectionManager ready for Agent-4 (bulk-ops)
+- 14:30: **Phase 2 complete!** SelectionManager ready for Agent-4 (bulk-ops)
+- 14:45: Added comprehensive vim behavior tests for all visual commands
+- 15:00: **ALL PHASES COMPLETE!** Feature ready for production

 ## Blockers
 - None